 Simply say the word “Mexico” and beautiful clear blue waters and white sand will immediately come to mind.
 And for good reason!
 Mexico is home to some of the most gorgeous beaches in the world.

-Party-lovers will be familiar with the name “Cancun” (Spring Break, anyone?) but that’s just the tip of the iceberg.
-There are so many other lesser-known islands with incredible beaches like Isla Mujeres, Isla Holbox, and even Cozumel.
+Party-lovers will be familiar with the names “Cancun” and Tulum but there are so many other lesser-known islands with incredible beaches like Isla Mujeres, Isla Holbox, and even Cozumel.
 If partying is your thing, check out our article on the best beach clubs in Tulum.

 The Caribbean side of Mexico offers beautiful white-sand beaches and insanely blue waters as far as your eyes can see.